 The growing problem has escalated to a new level.
 Activists last week were outraged when a known economist had not been charged with trafficking after she admitted to underpaying and threatening her domestic servant.
 She accepted a plea bargain that permitted her to pay $41,000 to the servant in back wages, if she admitted to lying to FBI during investigations.
 In this specific case, the U.S. Attorney’s Office and a Department of Justice that solely works on human trafficking cases jointly chose not to pursue the charges.

 Being accused of a sex crime is a serious matter.
 Due to the social stigma that typically follows these types of crimes, many people tend to overlook the fact that some individuals are wrongfully accused.
 If you have been charged with a sex crime in Maryland, you are innocent until proven guilty and still have rights.
 The experienced Maryland sex crime attorneys at Alpert Schreyer, LLC can help build a strong defense and ensure that your rights are protected.
-Call (866) 444-6363 for a free consultation regarding your case.
+Call (866) 444-6363 for a free case evaluation regarding your case.